-- To be the guardian of the built environment. - To exercise control over building activities in general. - To apply relevant legislation and regulations. - Approval of building plans. - Conducting of building inspections. - Issuing of occupation certificates - To conduct foundation inspections. - Processing of registration or application of Deed of Grant, PTO and Trading licenses - To provide data and system administration, development and mapping for GIS - Integration of data. - Integration of workflow i.e. Planning, Management and Operations. - Facilitate the preparation of valuation roll for the entire municipal area
+- To be the guardian of the built environment. - To exercise control over building activities in general. - To apply relevant legislation and regulations. - Approval of building plans. - Conducting of building inspections. - Issuing of occupation certificates - To conduct foundation inspections. - Processing of registration or application of Deed of Grant, PTO and Trading licenses - To provide data and system administration, development and mapping for GIS - Integration of data. - Integration of workflow i.e. Planning, Management and Operations. - · Facilitate the preparation of valuation roll for the entire municipal area

-PROJECT PROGRESS TO DATE Demarcation Of Sites Sites Demarcated In The Following Villages: Kings View And Kings View Ext 1 Formalization And Proclamation: Saselamani · · · · · · · · · · · · · · · · · · ·

-Township Establishment At Majosi General Plans Approved By The Surveyor General Opening Of Township Register Underway Formalization And Proclamation: Mabandla Application Approved By Tribunal Draft General Plans Submitted To Office Of Surveyor General For Approval Township Establishment At Mtititi Altein Community Resolution Didn't Materialise Process of Identifying Alternative Site Underway.
-Submit The Land Development Application For The Formalization Of Vuwani LAND DEVELOPMENT APPLICATION APPROVED BY MPT.
-DRAFT GENERAL PLANS HAVE BEEN APPROVED
+PROJECT PROGRESS TO DATE Demarcation Of Sites Sites Demarcated In The Following Villages: Kings View And Kings View Ext 1 Formalization And Proclamation: Saselamani Application Approved By Tribunal Draft General Plans Submitted To Office Of Surveyor General For Approval Township Establishment At Majosi General Plans Approved By The Surveyor General Opening Of Township Register Underway Formalization And Proclamation: Mabandla Application Approved By Tribunal Draft General Plans Submitted To Office Of Surveyor General For Approval Township Establishment At Mtititi Altein Community Resolution Didn't MaterialiseProcess of Identifying Alternative Site Underway.

+Submit Th Land

+Developr nent App ication

+For The Form alizat tion Of

+Vuwani